 You can get Horner syndrome at any age.
 In rare cases -- about 1 in 6,250 births -- a baby will be born with it.

 These symptoms affect your eyes or face on the same side:

 - No sweat on one side of your face

-- Small pupil (the black dot in the middle of your eye)
+- A small pupil, the black circle in the middle of your eye (miosis)

 Horner syndrome can be a sign of a serious health risk such as nerve damage.
 See your doctor if you notice any of its symptoms.

 Children who get Horner syndrome before age 2 also can have:

 - One iris, the colored circle around the pupil, that's a lighter color than the other (heterochromia iridis)